blakemcbride/akt/README.md

 require a much more sophisticated state machine than is warranted by the nature of the "problem".

+Some terminal emulators offer a mode in which the Alt key sets bit 7 (the most significant bit) of the sent character. `akt` also handles this input.

 `akt` has an atypical exit protocol: when piped into another program, `akt` quits when its output pipe disappears or the receiving program disappears.